youwen5/web/routes/+about.typ

 = History

-I’m originally from Shanghai, China.
+I'm originally from Shanghai, China.
 I lived in the state of Utah for a few years as a kid, before moving to the San Francisco Bay Area.
 I attended 6 different elementary schools, 1 middle school, and 2 high schools.